ietf-wg-masque/draft-ietf-masque-connect-ip-dns/draft-ietf-masque-connect-ip-dns.md

 security.
 Endpoints MUST ignore DNS_ASSIGN capsules unless it has reason to trust its peer and is expecting DNS configuration from it.

+This mechanism can cause an endpoint to use a DNS server that is outside of the connect-ip tunnel.
+While this is acceptable in some scenarios, in others it could break the privacy properties provided by the tunnel.
+To avoid this, implementations need to ensure that DNS_ASSIGN capsules are not sent before the corresponding ROUTE_ADVERTISEMENT capsule.

 The requirement for an endpoint to always send DNS_ASSIGN capsules in response to DNS_REQUEST capsules could lead it to buffer unbounded amounts of memory if the underlying stream is blocked by flow or congestion control.
 Implementations